Avatar: The Way of Water: Critical response

-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, the same as the first Avatar, while PostTrak reported 91% of audience members gave the film a positive score, with 82% saying they would definitely recommend it.
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 68 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, the same as the first Avatar, while PostTrak reported that 91% of audience members gave the film a positive score, with 82% saying they would definitely recommend it.

-Positive reviews focused on the visual spectacle of the film, and advocated seeing it in as large a format as possible.
-Chicago-Sun Times critic Richard Roeper rated the film three and a half out of four stars, highlighting the film's visuals as "some of the most dazzling, vibrant, and gorgeous images ever seen on screen".
-Variety critic Owen Gleiberman praised the film as a "dizzyingly spectacular sequel" with "miraculously sustained" combat sequences, "scenes that will make your eyes pop, your head spin and your soul race" and "state-of-the-art 3D (never in-your-face, just images that look and feel sculpted) [that] makes the film's every underwater glide feel as experiential as one that you're literally on".
-On the other hand, Gleiberman felt that the story is "basic" with a "string of serviceable clichés", "bare-bones dialogue" and little dimensionality to the characters.
-The Atlantic critic David Sims said that the film will wow audiences and exhibit "new delights...in the alien world of Pandora" while noting that the film gets off to a slow start that is "busy with plot details as the film updates the audience on the past decade-plus of Pandoran life".
-Science writer Darren Naish praised the creature design and detailed alien world, saying the series would remain a "mainstay of discussions in creature design and speculative biology for some time yet".
+Positive reviews focused on the visual spectacle of the film, and encouraged seeing it in as large a format as possible.
+Richard Roeper of the Chicago-Sun Times described the film's visuals as "some of the most dazzling, vibrant, and gorgeous images ever seen on screen".
+Owen Gleiberman of Variety praised the film as a "dizzyingly spectacular sequel" with "scenes that will make your eyes pop, your head spin and your soul race" using "state-of-the-art 3D".
+At the same time, he felt the story was overly simplistic and full of clichés", the dialogue was "bare-bones", and the characters had little depth.
+David Sims of The Atlantic thought The Way of Water would amaze audiences, although he felt it gets off to a slow start.
+Justin Chang of the Los Angeles Times hailed Cameron as a visionary and praised the film's tenderness and sentimentality.
+Entertainment Weekly critic Leah Greenblatt said the film had "meticulous world-building as astonishing and enveloping as anything we've ever seen on screen".

-Los Angeles Times critic Justin Chang hailed Cameron as "one of the few Hollywood visionaries who actually merits that much-abused term" and said the film will "stun most of his naysayers into silence", while also praising the film's tenderness and sentimentality.
-Entertainment Weekly critic Leah Greenblatt summarized her review of The Way of Water saying that it "created its own whole-cloth reality, a meticulous world-building as astonishing and enveloping as anything we've ever seen on screen — until that crown is passed, inevitably, in December 2024, the projected release date for Avatar 3".